-Hand-dyed pieces, such as batik, plangi, or ikat, look fabulously exotic as chair seat upholstery fabric.
+Hand-dyed pieces, such as batik, plangi, or ikat, look fabulously unique as chair seat upholstery fabric.
 Even vintage tie-dye looks charming in the right room.

 The handcrafted fabric look suits bohemian, contemporary, and transitional interiors quite well.
 You can also use these artisan textiles to add an unexpected layer of color and texture to a traditional room.

 Appliqued fabrics are another good option for your dining chairs.
 Use fabric samples to create your own applique design on plain fabric, or look for a decorative handmade imported piece, such as a suzani.

 You might not want to use fine examples of textile art on your kitchen chairs if your family frequently spills food and drink, but finer fabrics work well in a formal dining room.

 06 of 06

 For more vintage (and just plain used) textiles you can recycle as dining chair seat fabric, visit the linen departments of your local thrift stores and consignment shops.
 Keep your eyes open at estate sales as well.

-Look for discarded custom drapery panels made from patterned barkcloth, cotton toile, or elegant damask.
-You might also use old bedspreads, perhaps a print with diamond-patterned quilting or vintage chenille.
+Look for discarded custom drapery panels made from patterned barkcloth, classic cotton toile, or elegant damask.
+You might also use old bedspreads, perhaps a print with diamond-patterned quilting or a vintage chenille.

 If you find a cheerful 1940s fabric tablecloth, clean it and cover the chair seats in the kitchen to add color and a bit of retro kitsch.